MyMemoryChat/.github/profile/README.md

 # MyMemoryChat - Intelligent Data Chat System

 Welcome to the MyMemoryChat GitHub organization!
-This repository houses the React client and Python server components for our advanced data chat system, powered by Graph Retrieval-Augmented Generation (Graph-RAG) and Large Language Model (LLM) agents.
+This repository houses the React client and Python server components for this advanced data chat system, powered by Graph Retrieval-Augmented Generation (Graph-RAG) and Large Language Model (LLM) agents.

 ## Overview